6.4 Mechanical Modalities: Traction, CPM, Compression Pumps

 DayRangeSpeed and time

-Discharge targetOften ≥ 90° of knee flexionHospital protocols vary; follow the POC
+Discharge targetOften 90 degrees or more of knee flexionHospital protocols vary; follow the POC

-The PTA verifies machine settings against the POC, aligns the knee joint with the machine axis, checks for excessive pain, neurovascular compromise, or skin breakdown at pressure points, and adjusts range and speed within the parameters the PT documented.
-Evidence is mixed on whether CPM changes long-term function, but it is still common in early post-operative care.
+The PTA verifies machine settings against the POC, aligns the knee joint with the machine axis, checks for excessive pain, neurovascular compromise, or skin breakdown at pressure points, and adjusts range and speed within the documented parameters.
+Evidence is mixed on whether CPM changes long-term function, but it remains common in early post-operative care.

-Contraindications: unstable fracture or fixation, uncontrolled bleeding, active infection in the joint, and inability to tolerate the device safely.
+Contraindications: unstable fracture or fixation, uncontrolled bleeding, active joint infection, and inability to tolerate the device safely.

 Pneumatic (Intermittent) Compression

 Pneumatic compression pumps fit over the limb in a sleeve with one or more chambers that inflate to a set pressure.
-Common goals are reducing lymphedema, managing chronic venous insufficiency, preventing deep vein thrombosis (DVT) in selected post-surgical patients, and managing residual limb edema before prosthetic fitting.
+Common goals are reducing lymphedema, managing chronic venous insufficiency, preventing deep vein thrombosis (DVT) in selected post-surgical patients, and shaping a residual limb before prosthetic fitting.

 Pump typeHow it worksBest for